DGfS-CLschool19/DGfS-CLschool19.github.io/venue.md

 DEADLINE is August 31st, 2019.
 If you send in your forms late, computer access may be delayed.

-Note also that you will need to **present the ID/passport that you specify in the form when you arrive at IMS** for the account to be activated.
+Note also that you will need to present the ID/passport that you specify in the form when you arrive at IMS for the account to be activated.

+By the end of the Fall School remember to **save your data** that are stored on IMS machines and you would like to keep **onto your personal device** -- your IMS account and data will be deleted by beginning of October.

 ### Internet access